 - Eggs – One dozen eggs beaten in a large bowl

 - Cherry Tomatoes – The tomatoes give your frittata their flavour burst, adding sweetness.
 You can also cut up other types of larger tomatoes if you don’t have any cherry tomatoes.
-We use our home grown cherry tomoatoes and I cut the larger ones in half.
+We use our homegrown cherry tomatoes and I cut the larger ones in half.

 - Feta Cheese – Feta and tomato are just the perfect flavour combination.
 Cut your feta into cubes.

-- Parmesean Cheese – Use shaved or powdered parmeasan or substitute it for another cheese of your choice such as tasty or cheddar cheese.
+- Parmesan Cheese – Use shaved or powdered parmesan or substitute it for another cheese of your choice such as tasty or cheddar cheese.
 I use whichever we have in the house at the time.